- The Counseling Center

 Although students are not charged for Health Center visits, health insurance cards are required at each visit in the event that laboratory tests, X-rays or other tests are necessary.

 The Commonwealth of Massachusetts mandates that every student is enrolled in a qualifying health insurance plan.
-Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by Gallagher Student Health.
+Amherst College offers an insurance plan underwritten by United Healthcare Student Resources and managed by Gallagher Student Health and Special Risk.
 See also the Handbook section concerning medical insurance.

 Amherst College Emergency Medical Services will transport a student to the appropriate health center—the Keefe Health Center, when open, or University Health Services at other times.
 The student must arrange for transportation to all other medical facilities.

 A student’s medical and mental health care is covered by tuition, if it is provided by the Amherst College staff.
-Below are listed the services available during the academic year:
+Available services are listed below:

 - physician, physician assistant and nurse practitioner care, including gynecologic